Adam-Ers/contra-tutorial-clearcode/README.md

 To play, simply download the repository, and either run the .bat, or run main.py.
 Settings can be configured in settings.py in the code folder.

-Requires Python 3.10 or later, and the latest versions of pygame and pytmx (the batch file will check for both, and install them if needed).
+Requires Python 3.10 or later, and the latest versions of pygame-ce and pytmx (the batch file will check for both, and install them if needed).

 Default controls: